-After an early morning breakfast at the Fairlawns, you will be transferred to the O.R.
+After early morning breakfast at the Fairlawns, you will be transferred to the O.R.
 Tambo airport in Johannesburg where you will take your scheduled flight to Mfuwe via Lusaka.
-Upon arrival in Mfuwe, you will be met and transferred to Nkwali Camp where you are staying for the next four nights.
+Upon arrival in Mfuwe, you will be met and transferred to Mfuwe Lodge where you are staying for the next three nights.

-On these exclusive Nkwali game drives, you will be taken away from the busy Mfuwe sector, which means you may have packs of wild dog and elusive leopards in trees all to yourself.
-Aside from the exclusivity, RPS is known for their walking as well as their mobile safaris.
+On these exclusive Mfuwe Lodge game drives, you will be taken away from the busy Mfuwe sector, which means you may have packs of wild dogs and elusive leopards in trees all to yourself.

-Their long-time guides and lodge managers know the bush like the back of their hand.
+The long-time guides and lodge managers know the bush like the back of their hands.
 You could sit and listen to them and take in their many tales from day into night.
 With a little luck, they may be dining with us over dinner to share a tale or two.

-After lunch, we will be attending a local Girls Empowerment meeting with our guest in the village.
-A game drive follows as does dinner on deck, a great finish to your first day at Nkwali.
+After lunch, we will be attending a local Girls Empowerment meeting with our guests in the village.
+A game drive follows as does dinner on the deck, a great finish to your first day at Mfuwe.

 South Luangwa National Park

 It's an early rise and shine at this very exclusive retreat.
 It’s a game drive, followed by lunch on the deck.
-Then you have the afternoon to yourself to kick back, relax, nap, read or write as there is no visit nor visitors scheduled in for today.
+Then you have the afternoon to yourself to kick back, relax, nap, read or write.

 South Luangwa National Park